aborche/qemu-guest-agent/README.md

 QEMU Guest Agent version adopted for FreeBSD

+## WARNING!!!

+This port provides as is and now in deep development status.
+Many commands is not working, for example "fsfreeze".
+We try make a patches for vcpu and fs features at FreeBSD.

 ## Getting Started

 Before using and compiling QEMU Guest Agent, be sure module "virtio_console"